Tuscarora Indian intarsia

 Faceting

 Faceting is the skill of taking a rough piece of clear gemstone and turning it into a stone with many flat planes (facets) suitable for jewelry.
-In this ten-week class, the student will learn how to use a faceting machine that uses precision components as well as angles and degrees of a circle to grind and polish the facets.
+In this class, the student will learn how to use a faceting machine that uses precision components as well as angles and degrees of a circle to grind and polish the facets.
 Suitable cutting material is provided.
 The student will follow written instructions and go step-by-step with the instructor as a gem is cut.
 The student can expect to finish one stone during the length of a ten-week course.

 Gem/Mineral/Rock Identification